mdolab/pygeo/paper/paper.md

 In a parametric modelling tool, the user would create a box by defining its initial length, width, and height.
 For either case, the length, width, and height (or a subset) can be controlled in the optimization process as design variables.

+pyGeo interfaces with ESP and OpenVSP in similar ways.
+In both cases, an instance of the model is read in by a DVGeo object and its points are associated with coordinates in a mesh from a solver in the MACH framework using the DVGeo object.
+The design variables built into the model are also read into the DVGeo object.

 #### Engineering Sketch Pad

 Engineering Sketch Pad (ESP) [@Haimes2013a] is an open-source CAD software for creating parametric geometries.